joangrigorov/uva-re-2016/Week-4/assignments.md

+# Part 1

 ## Name the goal(s) that you focused on, whereto the DLO should contribute.

 The DLO aims to enhance the learning process.

+Sub-goals:
+* Student are more efficient at there studies (they can spend less time, absorbing more information).
+* Information should be easily accessible to all students.

 ## Present the "theories" / "the way" that you developed to explain how the new "system" will impact those goals.

 The DLO should:

 1. Insure real-time information supply to students
+  - Notifications/Announcements
+  - Lecture recordings/Live lectures
 2. Be a centralized place for a variety of course related actions, such as:
   - Homework descriptions access
   - Learning materials
+  - Grading
   - Notifications/Announcements
-  - Grading
+3. Ensure the opportunity for easy communication between students

 ## To make that new system a reality: which features / services should the new DLO offer.
 And what are the requirements for those features.

-### 1. Course catalog
+### 1. Course catalog:
-The course catalog should list all the available courses, in which the student has been enrolled.
-Furthermore, the catalog should provide information for each of the courses.
+ - The course catalog should list all the available courses, in which the student has been enrolled.
+ - The catalog should provide information for each of the courses.
 The information should include teacher contacts, grading information.
+ - Should provied

 ### 2. Course announcements
 The teachers would publish immediate information notices related to course activities.
 In addition, students will receive notifications through e-mail as well.